Why GIVA?

 Who Joins GIVA?

-• Major Institutions Universities, sovereign wealth funds, and family offices—joining under a proportional standard calibrated to their specific institutional context.
-Basis: Analogous Proportional Commitment
+• Major Institutions Universities, sovereign wealth funds, and family offices—joining under a proportionate standard calibrated to their specific context.
+Basis: Analogous Proportionate Commitment

 GIVA Within the